 Even within an office setting, low staff morale can lead to a lack of attention to detail, which can, in turn, lead to catastrophic errors.
 You could potentially end up losing valuable customers or, worse still; it could attract lawsuits or unwanted regulatory oversight if it affects crucial aspects like taxes.

 Employee morale is something that is universally accepted as an essential aspect of running a business.
 Yet, it is also something that many firms fail to address effectively.
-This is because workplace satisfaction and employee morale hinge on several things, as highlighted by Abraham Maslow in his Theory of Human Motivation.
+This is because workplace satisfaction and employee morale hinge on several things, as highlighted by Abraham Maslow in A Theory of Human Motivation.

 It is not something as simple as providing a raise (though that can help as well); instead, there are many other factors at play that you have to identify and address.
 Employee work hours is one, while a positive and non-discriminatory work environment is another.